-- 1. Reviewing and evaluating historical field investigations on the Hanford Site where geophysical methods were used to identify lithologic contacts and paleochannels.
-The review encompasses multiple geophysical methods at varying scales of data acquisition to identify successes and lessons learned in the interpretation of data collected in geophysical surveys. - 2.
-Executing hydrogeophysical simulations to assess the feasibility of using an injected ionic tracer with the geophysical method electrical resistivity tomography (ERT).
+- 1. Reviewing and evaluating historical field investigations on the Hanford Site, where geophysical methods were used to identify lithologic contacts and paleochannels.
+The review encompassed multiple geophysical methods at varying scales of data acquisition to identify successes and lessons learned in the interpretation of data collected in geophysical surveys. - 2.
+Executing hydrogeophysical simulations to assess the feasibility of using the geophysical method electrical resistivity tomography (ERT) for characterization imaging with an injected ionic tracer.
 An ionic tracer is used to enhance the contrast in electrical conductivity between the injected tracer solution and ambient groundwater.
-The area of interest is between 200 East and West, where a scarcity of boreholes creates uncertainty in the paleochannel spatial extent (Ch2MHill 2016).
+The area of interest is between 200 East and West, where a scarcity of boreholes creates uncertainty in the paleochannel spatial extent (CHPRC 2016). - The hydrogeophysical simulations were performed in two steps.
+Step 1 consisted of a single conceptualization by which to evaluate ERT.
+In step 2, multiple conceptualizations were used to evaluate uncertainty. - 3.
+Conducting a 2D ERT field campaign between the 200 West and East Areas to assess data noise, signal strength, depth of investigation, and bulk electrical properties.
+The primary goal of the assessment was to determine whether the lithologic contrast in bulk physical properties could be detected using ERT, determine if these were comparable to the geologic framework model (GFM), and identify site-specific parameters for use in the modeling.